bcbio/bcbio_validations/README.md

 - gatk4 -- Comparisons with the new open source GATK4.
 - freebayes -- Version updates and filter changes with FreeBayes.
+- deepvariant -- Validations with the DeepVariant caller and CHM datasets.